 The At-Risk & Struggling Students Conference focuses on evidence-based programs and strategies educators can use to prevent dropouts and to help students succeed.
 Historically, more than 1.2 million students in the United States and Canada drop out of high school each year (with the percentages heavily skewed toward males, low-income and minority students).
 Without intervention, the COVID Crisis is certain to make those numbers skyrocket.
 This conference provides valuable insights and proven strategies for reaching those students who are most vulnerable.
 While the full effect of the Covid pandemic is not yet known, its impact on these students will surely be negative.

 The At-Risk & Struggling Students Conference is held as part of the Innovative Schools Summit.
 The Summit assembles internationally recognized innovators together with practicing educators and consultants who are currently finding success with cutting-edge best practices and research-based methodologies in education.
 These multi-day events provide an opportunity for counselors, teachers, administrators and other educators to learn about new insights and strategies for reaching and teaching students PK-12.
-In 2021/2022 the Summit will be hosted in five great locations (Orlando, Atlanta, New York, Las Vegas & San Antonio), each covering 4 topic-specific National Conferences – providing a unique opportunity for attendees to learn key insights from a broad spectrum of experts and colleagues from around the country
+In 2022 the Summit will be hosted in four great locations (Las Vegas & San Antonio), each covering 4 topic-specific National Conferences – providing a unique opportunity for attendees to learn key insights from a broad spectrum of experts and colleagues from around the country.

 What to Expect at the Innovative Schools Summit?